jacobo/distributed_systems/slides.md

 !SLIDE
 #### Design for Resiliency

-# Model intent locally
+# Model intent locally (code example)

-.notes code example of background jobs
+.notes code example of background jobs. awsm NodeProvision.
+Environment::PROVISION_PROCEDURE

 !SLIDE
 #### Design for Resiliency

 # Ajax loading

-.notes code example of erroneous and/or (new/unreleased) new relic integration
+.notes code example of erroneous and/or (new/unreleased) new relic integration?
+Live demonstration of services page loading.

+!SLIDE bigh1
+### Design for Resiliency

+# Storytime

 !SLIDE
 ### Design for Resiliency

-# Storytime
+# LaBrea and KeyMaster

 .notes LaBrea problems. (much of which was solved by rack-client + rack-idempotent) weren't being sent to airbrake because of unicorn timeout.
 Our own timeout wasn't working because it was happening in C blocking network IO on connection to labrea.
+We were swallowing the exceptions because of a unicorn timeout, or because of a blanket (failure to connect to instance) error.
+Having new relic would have helped us see that labrea or keymaster was having response time issues.
+Needed better error handling.
+Never assume that it's safe to rescue exceptions from an operation you performed.
+Don't make service calls as after_save side effects. use a "state" or other local column to keep track of if the service call was made or not.

 !SLIDE
 ### Living with Services